Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         The following table describes which HTTP methods must behave as safe and/or idempotent:</p>
+         The following table describes which HTTP methods MUST behave as safe and/or idempotent:</p>
          <table>
             <thead>
                <tr>